-Dennis and Osimhen drop out of Nigeria squad
+Dennis and Osimhen out of Nigeria squad

 Super Eagles hit by Covid and administrative issues

-His latest coronavirus problem and Napoli's reluctance to release him for the Nations Cup led to the player sending an official letter of withdrawal.
+Dennis was not part of Nigeria's initial 37-man provisional squad submitted by former coach Gernot Rohr, but added to the 40-man party in December.

-"He just felt he was not in the right of mind, physically and psychologically to play for Nigeria with all that is going on right now," a top NFF official told BBC Sport Africa.
+His inclusion in the final squad led to Watford manager Claudio Ranieri revealing the club could refuse to release him.

-Dennis, who was not part of Nigeria's initial 37-man provisional squad submitted by former coach Gernot Rohr, was only added to the 40-man party in December.
+Ranieri said Nigeria missed a deadline to advise the Premier League club that the forward was being considered for selection.

-His inclusion in the final squad led to Watford manager Claudio Ranieri revealing that the club could refuse to release him for the tournament.
+BBC Sport Africa understands the NFF conceded it may have left it late and is now in a weakened position to request Dennis to travel.

-Ranieri added that Nigeria missed a deadline to advise the Premier League club that the forward was being considered for selection.
+"In-form rapid raider Emmanuel Dennis, whose English Premiership club is baring fangs, has been excused to provide room for Czech Republic-based forward Peter Olayinka," Nigeria's official account said on Instagram.

-BBC Sport Africa understands the NFF conceded that it may have left it late and is in a weaken position in the quest for Dennis to travel to Cameroon.
+Despite being keen to travel to Cameroon for the continental showpiece, Osimhen officially informed interim coach Augustine Eguavoen about his decision to withdraw on Thursday.

 The three-time African champions, who have appointed Portuguese Jose Peseiro as their permanent coach, are in Group D along with Egypt, Guinea-Bissau and Sudan.